 Geographic Map of Italy - The Geography of Italy

 Map © Mountain High Maps®, Modified by James Martin, Europe Travel

 The Geography of Italy

-Major Rivers: These correspond to major tourist destinations in Italy.
-The Po, which starts in the Alps and flows eastward from Turin to the Adriatic through the very fertile Po Valley.
-The Arno, which flows from the north-central Apennines through Florence and empties into the Tyrrhenian Sea, and the Tiber, which flows from the Apennines then south through Rome, emptying into the Tyrrhenian Sea.
-(Looking for a specific river in Italy?
-Check out Rivers of Italy.)
+Italy's Major Rivers:The rivers correspond to major tourist destinations in Italy.
+The Po, starts in the Alps and flows eastward from the city of Turin to the east coast and the Adriatic Sea through the very fertile Po Valley.
+At the river's end, the Po Delta is an interesting place to visit.
+The Arno, flows from the north-central Apennines through the cities of Pisa and Florence (where it's crossed by the famous Ponte Vecchio) and empties into the Tyrrhenian Sea.
+The Tiber River flows from the Apennines and south through Rome, also emptying into the Tyrrhenian Sea.

 Italy is divided into 20 different regions, including the islands of Sicily and Sardinia which are each a separate region.
 Each region has its own unique culture, customs, and cuisine so you'll find a lot of differences between regions in the north and those in the south.
 See map of Italy's regions for more information about them.

 More: Italy Maps